How Is Carbon 14 Different From Carbon 12

 Tips and Expert Advice

 Another crucial aspect is understanding the concept of radiocarbon years versus calendar years.
 Radiocarbon dating provides an age in radiocarbon years, which are based on the assumed constant concentration of carbon-14 in the atmosphere.
-However, the actual atmospheric carbon-14 concentration has fluctuated over time due to various factors, such as changes in solar activity and volcanic eruptions.
+That said, the actual atmospheric carbon-14 concentration has fluctuated over time due to various factors, such as changes in solar activity and volcanic eruptions.
 To convert radiocarbon years to calendar years, scientists use calibration curves, which are based on the dating of samples with known historical ages, such as tree rings.

 FAQ